freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    GPG key, as well as a :doc:`database with the passphrase </admin/installation/passphrases>` for that key.

-What a Compromise of the Source's Property Can Surrender
+What a compromise of the source's property can surrender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Use of `Tor Browser will leave